 Grow your network by searching for contacts in Search or adding them in bulk with email import.

-- [Instructor] One of the benefits of LinkedIn is how quickly and efficiently you can create a powerful network of connections.
-LinkedIn is different than other social media platforms, in that it's meant as a way to connect with people on a more professional level.
+- [Narrator] One of the benefits of LinkedIn is how quickly and efficiently you can create a powerful network of connections.
+LinkedIn is different than other social media platforms in that it's meant as a way to connect with people on a more professional level.
 Connecting with people on LinkedIn is very much about you get what you give.
 If you connect and add value to your networks, expect to see the same come back to you.
-Now there are several different ways that you can find connections.
-The easiest way to find a specific person that you want to connect with is to use the search bar, here at the top of the screen.
+Now, there are several different ways that you can find connections.
+The easiest way to find a specific person that you want to connect with, is to use the search bar here at the top of the screen.

-Right now, I'm logged into my account, and let's say that I want to find my colleague, Patrick Stevens.
-I'll go up here to the top and start typing in Patrick Stevens.
-And right away at the top, it brings up the Patrick Stevens that I actually want to connect with.
-So, this is my coworker.
+Right now I'm logged into my account and let's say that I want to find my colleague, Patrick Stevens.
+I'll go up here to the top and start typing in, Patrick Stevens, and right away at the top it brings up the Patrick Stevens that I actually want to connect with.
+So, this is my co-worker.
 He just started working here, where he is a content producer in technology at LinkedIn.
-So you can see that LinkedIn pulls him up, knowing that this is probably the Patrick Stevens I mean, because of the connections he has and because where he works.
-So I'll click here on Patrick Stevens, it brings me to his account, and from here, I can click on Connect.
+So, you can see that LinkedIn pulls him up knowing that this is probably the Patrick Stevens I mean because of the connections he has and because where he works.
+So, I'll click here on Patrick Stevens.

+It brings me to his account and from here I can click on connect.
 And it really is that easy to connect.
-Now, you also have the option, though, to add a note when connecting.
-This is something that I highly recommend you do, as it's much more likely that someone will connect with you if you include a personal message as to where you met them, or why you'd like to connect with them.
-I'm going to type here, I'm going to add a note and type in, Hello, Patrick.
-It was great to meet you today at lunch.
+Now, you also have the option though to add a note when connecting.
+This is something that I highly recommend you do, as it's much more likely that someone will connect with you if you include a personal message, as to where you met them, or why you'd like to connect with them.
+I'm going to add a note and type in, hello Patrick, it was great to meet you today at lunch.

 - Creating an effective LinkedIn profile